maziac/lagmeter/Readme.md

 Note: the UsblagLCD mode cannot be left automatically, you need to press reset to get back to the LagMeter mode.

+### Installation

+Assuming that you have the Arduino IDE, just install the library USB Host Shield Library 2.0 in the Tools > Manage Libraries section.

 ### LagMeter